gicentre/scrc/litvis/allScotland.md

 ^^^elm{v=(odMap inDiffOtClCfg) interactive }^^^

-We see clear spatial structure in both strength of flow and differences between different job categories (_hover mose over cells to see values_).
+We see clear spatial structure in both strength of flow and differences between different job categories (_hover mouse over cells to see values_).
 Most dominant is the much higher number of flows within LAs.
 To explore what is happening at a local scale we can consider just the [Glasgow and Clyde region](greaterGlasgow.md).

 ---